An Article

 It’s similar to the stack of NDAs we’ve signed in the name of idea secrecy.
 We understand the concern and are happy to mitigate it, but we deal in sensitive information so often that it’s already part of the process.

-Withholding a budget slows down an agency’s capacity to consult on fit: What solutions may fit, and whether or not they’re the right fit to take on the project.
+Withholding a budget slows down an agency’s capacity to consult on fit: what solutions may fit, and whether or not they’re the right fit to take on the project.
 Vendor selection is already a tough ordeal, and immediate disqualifiers should be discussed as early as possible.
 Having an open and honest conversation about your budget early on benefits both parties and sets guidelines and expectations for everyone.

 Next Up